World Languages Credit Exam

 Students may bring their own pencils if they wish.
 Cell phones are permitted but must be powered off while in the testing location.
 Students may bring backpacks and bags into the exam room.
 They must be left at the entrance to the exam room and retrieved by the students when exiting the exam.

-Parents must wait in the designated waiting area and may not enter the exam room.
+Parents may drop their student off and return for pick-up or wait in the designated waiting area.
+Parents may not enter the exam room.

 Suggestions for Students: How to Improve Performance on the Credit Exam for World Languages